 Product Control Interface

 This application will be used by the traders (owners) and by EnronOnline Product Control personnel.
 The application will be the interface to build and approve products.
 Also, this application will be used to update each pipeline customer list including contract and credit checks.
+Furthermore, the application will have a module to build the elements needed for the Product Long Descriptions.

+Profiles Manager

+This application will be used by the Product Control Group to manage the Capacity Owners’ profiles (i.e. contract, credit, and Products levels of access).

+Please note that the use of Screen Mock-ups, throughout this document, is intended for descriptive purposes only.

 FUNCTIONAL CHARACTERISTICS